questionlp/api.wwdt.me_docs/content/endpoints/show.md

 ### Retrieve a show

-Get information for a specific show using the show's database ID
+Returns a show object containing the database ID, date and whether the show is a best of show and/or a repeat show.

 ```endpoint
 GET https://api.wwdt.me/v1.0/shows/{show_id}